-I originally made this Romesco sauce (sometimes it’s spelt romescu) because I’d bought some calçot onions and this the sauce that goes with them.
+I originally made this Romesco sauce (sometimes it’s spelt Romescu) because I’d bought some calçot onions and this is the sauce that goes with them.

 But as a sauce in its own right it’s outstanding – much too good to save only for eating with calçots.
-If you cook the pepper, tomatoes, onion and garlic on a smoky barbecue (fired with some oak or hickory) it becomes sublime.
+Furthermore, if you cook the pepper, tomatoes, onion and garlic on a smoky barbecue (fired with some oak or hickory) it becomes sublime.

 It would also be good: